 So you see that looks exactly like it did and I’m just going to pull in my deep dimension.

 And then the only thing I really need want to do here just to show you what that looks like.
 I’m going to pick the table or tables that I want.
 I’m just going to pick the one and I’m going to pull that straight in because it’s pretty much exactly how I want it and now you’ll see this looks pretty much exactly like your desktop so I can do all those great Transformations.
 The only thing that I want to do here is I’m going to change my data type on this one to a date time.

 And again, it keeps track of all my steps for me and I’m going to go ahead and save and close this and it’s going to go and pull that into powerBI.com.
 It’s going to ask me for a name.

-And in the interest of saving time here, I’m going to jump back over to my initial OLTP model, right?
+And in the interest of saving time here, I’m going to jump back over to my initial OLAP model, right?
 Remember I had done all this modeling and it’s against the transactional system.
-I didn’t have a proper date Dimension.
-Well a good way to make this model a little more high quality would be to add a date Dimension and a great way to do that is to leverage a data flow.
+I didn’t have a proper date dimension.
+Well a good way to make this model a little more high quality would be to add a date dimension and a great way to do that is to leverage a data flow.
 So I’m going to go up.
 I’m going to hit get data.
 I’m going to go to Power Platform.
-I’m going to pick a Power BI.
+I’m going to pick a Power BI

 And I’m just going to go ahead and load that guy.

 Or not and I’m going to use my dick key and I’m going to join that thing up to.